How to stay focused and prevent burnout in a startup

 - Exercise.
 Schedule time to get out of your mind and into your body.
 Running, yoga, swim, or any other form of cardiac or mindful exercise.
 This will not only help you feel better but will also improve your health outcomes in the long run.

 In addition to these quick time-out tips, an entrepreneur will benefit from organising their day around their energy level.
 We all have high and low energy time slots during the day.
 Scheduling tasks by batches to align with the natural cycle of high and low energy times during the day and week will improve productivity and reduce burnout.
-For example:

 - After a good night’s sleep and within three to four hours of waking, it is best to focus on creative work or complex analysis or decision making.